Mahapajapati Monastery is supported entirely by donations.

 We've also been grateful for people who have noticed that our buildings needed maintenance and offered to do the repairs.
 We can always use help with these sorts of construction and repair projects.

-If you have other special skills that you think might be useful to us, please contact us to talk about them.
+If you have other special skills that you think might be useful to us and you would like to volunteer, please fill out a volunteer application form.